warne2tj/IdleHeroesPVPSimulator/README.md

   - implement monsters

 Combat mechanics:
-  - Exact method of applying attack and hp percent modifiers.
+  - Exact method of applying attack and hp percent modifiers:
     They seem to be applied by first adding all static modifers together Then applying percentage modifiers one source at a time in a specific order with a math.floor in between.
     Currently off by +/- 5 as displayed on Info screen